pkayokay/splurty/README.md

 #### Ruby on Rails Web Application

-Generate a random quote from a database, or add your own!
+Generate a random quote from the database, or add your own!
 Check it out [here](https://splurty-paulkim.herokuapp.com/).

 #### Preview